hashicorp/consul/middleware/etcd/etcd.md

 The will default to `/skydns` as the path and the local etcd proxy (http://127.0.0.1:2379).
 If no zones are specified the block's zone will be used as the zone.

-If you want to `round robin` A and AAAA responses look at the `round_robin` middleware. optimize middleware?
+If you want to `round robin` A and AAAA responses look at the `loadbalance` middleware.

 ~~~
 etcd {